codeballet/item-catalog-app/README.md

 As of 23 June 2019, an instance of the app is running at [spaceengineering.biz](https://spaceengineering.biz/catalog).
 That domain is using an SLL/TLC encryption by Let's Encrypt for HTTPS access.

 The *Item Catalog* can be accessed via a HTML interface and an API.
 The app allows for loggin in as a registered user.
 Once logged in, the user can add, edit, and delete categories, as well as items for each category.
 Non-logged in users can still browse and access all items and categories, but they cannot edit, delete, or add new categories or items.

+## Submission notes for Udacity Grader
+IP address: 52.69.98.254

+Port: 2200

+Summary of software installed:
+* Unbuntu 18.04
+* Apache
+* PostgreSQL
+* psycopg2
+* mod-wsgi
+* Git
+* Python virtual environment
+* Flask
+* Let's Encrypt certificate with `certbot`

+Configuration of sensitive keys and secrets:
+* All sensitive keys and codes are stored as environment variables, as defined in the `config.py` file
+* OAuth keys and secrets are stored in the `client_secrets.json` file.

+Third party resources used:
+* github.com
+* postgresql.org
+* digitalocean.com
+* "The Flask Mega-Tutorial" at blog.miguelgrinberg.com
+* "Creating your first Flask Application" at hackersandslackers.com
+* medium.com
+* realpython.com
+* w3schools.com
+* stackoverflow.com
+* letsencrypt.org
+* certbot.eff.org

+The Grader can access the `grader` account with an SSH key that is provided in to "Notes to Reviewer" field in the submission process.

 ## Installation and configuration
 The github repository is designed to be directly cloned into a server running Ubuntu, Apache, and PostgreSQL.
 All file paths in the code are relative, so hardly any configuration of the actual code is necessary.